ddbj/www/_insdc/data-release-policy-e.md

     principles 1) and 2) are applied.
 </div>

-### Notes on “Hold-Until-Published” data release
+### Notes on "Hold-Until-Published" data release    {#note}

 Why is the hold-date required?
 : One of important policies for DDBJ is that the data submitted to DDBJ should be eventually released and shared.
 So, DDBJ will release your data as soon as possible, if you like to do so.
 However, in many cases, submitter needs to hold the data in the meantime, mainly until publication of related academic paper.
 In that case, specification of hold-dated is required.
 The reason why DDBJ asks submitter to specify a hold-date is to avoid that the submitted data is left without publication.
 If you wish your data to be held for a while at DDBJ, be sure to specify the exact date (hopefully within one year) on which the sequences should be released to the public.
 In the required time, please contact us to release your data or to postpone its hold-date, after seeing Management of data release schedule.

 Management of data release schedule
 :